It is a band of tough fibrous tissues that attach part of the liver to the abdominal wall and the diaphragm.

 Diagnosis of portal hypertension

-The doctor performs a physical exam of the anus or abdomen that helps in the diagnosis of portal hypertension.
-The disease is detected on the basis of varicose or dilated veins or ascites.
+The doctor performs a physical exam of the anus or abdomen that helps diagnose portal hypertension.
+The disease is detected based on varicose or dilated veins or ascites.

 Various other tests such as X-ray tests, laboratory tests, and endoscopic examinations are carried out to diagnose the disease.